 I always thought I was into clean and chic - because that's what I saw in Vogue magazine back in the day - but most of the pictures I'd been collecting were colourful and kinda kitsch.

 And I tortured myself into drawing, when it'd be much more efficient and enjoyable to copy a Comme des Garçons skirt I bought at a vintage store, to learn how much frill separates Designer Fashion from H&M.

-Becoming more creative is a side project that you'll have to carry on independently and with no deadline, so you do need some discipline (click here if you ain't got none.)
+Becoming more creative is a side project that you'll have to carry on independently and with no deadline, so you do need a little discipline and a lot of support.

 Further education at Bunka